Menu

 How to Choose

-Diameters of circle lenses:
+Diameters of Circle Lenses:

-14.7–15.0 mm — very noticeable enlarging effect, "dolly eyes".
+14.7–15.0 mm: Offers a very noticeable enlarging effect, often referred to as "dolly eyes".

 We use cookies to improve your browsing experience and the functionality of the site.